zeroclipboard/zeroclipboard/docs/instructions.md

      - Use the `trustedDomains` config option instead!
  - The `allowScriptAccess` config option &rarr; as of [v1.3.0], removing in [v2.0.0]
      - The correct value can be intelligently calculated internally, so this option is simply no longer needed by users.
+ - `new ZeroClipboard(elements, options)` &rarr; as of [v1.3.0], removing in [v2.0.0]
+     - Most options actually have a global effect rather than a per-client effect, so we are removing the ability to customize options per-client to help avoid confusion.
+The constructor `new ZeroClipboard(elements)` will remain.